Lioref/Sudoku-Console/README.md

 The project was the final coding assignment for a university course in C language.

 ## THE GAME has 3 modes:
-Init<br/>
+Init: The default mode when running the game.
+Only "Solve" and "Edit" command are available from this mode.<br/>
 Edit<br/>
 Solve<br/>

+Edit and Solve modes are both "game playing" modes, meaning a user has a board to play with in each mode.<br/>

 ## The user commands that can be used to play are:
 1. Solve X - Loads a puzzle from a file with path X in solve mode
 2. Edit X - Loads a puzzle from a file with path X in edit mode, if entered with no parameters, generates an 9*9 empty game board
 3. Mark_errors X - Gets a 0/1 as parameter, if 1: marks errors when printing board with *, else, doesn't mark the errors when printing
-4. Print_board - Prints the Sudoku board
+4. Print_board - Prints the Sudoku board.
+If mark errors is set to 1, erroneous values on the board will be printed with *.
 5. Set X Y Z - Sets cell X Y on the board to the value Z
 6.  validate - Checks that board is solvable using the Gurobi solver
 7.  generate X Y - Generates a puzzle on an empty Sudoku board, leaving Y hints on the board